huh445/Digispark-Scripts/README.md

 Just a few scripts that I have made to troll my friends along the way!
 - Tested and working Windows 11
 - Made 2024
+# Why download powershell instead of run the commands off of the Digispark?
+- I have had issues where the digispark does not upload properly or doesn't upload at all when the total storage is above 58%.

 ## What scripts are there currently?
 >Force a Blue Screen of Death (BSOD)